UK.gov: You can't have our drone test results because... er, security

 The drone used by DfT in its test was a three-year-old quadcopter.
 While not unfeasibly old, the few details of the test methodology that were released included the detail that two of the four quadcopter arms were removed before it was fired at an airliner windscreen and a helicopter windscreen.

 "The study's authors could not find a way to launch a 4-kilogram drone against an aircraft windscreen, so they mounted two motors, a heavy camera and an oversized battery on nylon arms.
 This object could never fly, much less encounter an airliner at high altitude," said the DMAE's Brinkwerth.
 "Researchers need access to the full test results to understand whether this is an acceptable shortcut for scientific research."

-Brinkwerth highlighted a 195-page report (PDF) written by the US Federal Aviation Authority as a model of drone research.
+Brinkwerth highlighted a 195-page report (PDF) written by the US Federal Aviation Administration as a model of drone research.
 That paper, he said, "was peer-reviewed before publication".

 "Its detailed descriptions of testing methodology and exhaustive test results allowed researchers, manufacturers and others to examine the data and use it to improve drone safety," he added.